WRVQ: Superpower authorization

 In the 1960s, WRVA-FM was one of several Richmond FM stations receiving permission from the Federal Communications Commission for unusually high power.
 Today, Richmond is in Zone 1, limited to a maximum of 50,000 watts effective radiated power (ERP).
 Before these rules were strictly enforced, WFMV (now WURV) was permitted to operate at 74,000 watts, WRNL-FM (now WRXL) broadcast at 120,000 watts, and, to this day, 94.5 is grandfathered at 200,000 watts.
 Over time, those stations reduced their power but kept their coverage area by locating on taller towers.
 WRVQ has remained at 200,000 watts, but uses a relatively short tower of 107 m in height above average terrain (HAAT).

 In the 1960s, WRVA-FM began to broadcast its own programming, mostly easy listening music, with the AM station's news and other shows simulcast during some hours.

 Top 40 WRVQ

 In 1969, WRVA-AM-FM were sold to Southern Broadcasters.
-In 1972, Southern Broadcasters switched WRVA-FM to a new Top 40 format as WRVQ.
+On June 30, 1972, Southern Broadcasters switched WRVA-FM to a new Top 40 format as WRVQ.
 Until the 1970s, Top 40 stations were mostly on the AM band.
 In Richmond, the big contemporary stations were WTVR (now WBTK) and WLEE (now WTOX).
 Most home and car radios could only receive AM broadcasts at this time.